 A great smartphone!

-No other smartphone in years has inspired me as much as the Samsung Galaxy Fold in the first test.
-Yes, the thing is terribly expensive, when folded it is quite thick, and whether you need this giant display at all in the long run remains to be seen.
-But one thing seems clear to me.
-This new form factor will enrich the smartphone market, and I'm looking forward to it!
+Let's be clear, no other smartphone in years has inspired me as much as the Samsung Galaxy Fold in a review.
+Yes, the smartphone is very expensive, yes once folded it is thick enough and yes we do not yet know the durability of this type of device.
+But one thing seems clear to me: this new form factor will enrich the smartphone market, and I look forward to discovering the alternatives coming from the competitors.